luomus/laji-form/README.md

 # Development #

+Run `npm install` to install the dependencies and `npm start` to start the app.

-You need to configure your personal apitest.laji.fi access token.
+Before running, you'll need to configure your personal apitest.laji.fi access token.
 Get the key to you email:

 ```
 curl -X POST --header "Content-Type: application/json" --header "Accept: application/json" -d "{\